greezybacon/doku2trac/README.md

     doku2trac -d /path/to/dokuwiki start [page2 [...]] -f output

-Will write the trac wiki output to individual pages in the `output/` folder of the current path.
+Will write the Trac wiki output to individual pages in the `output/` folder of the current path.
+You can use `trac-admin` to import all of the converted pages at once

+    trac-admin <project> wiki load <output>

+will load all the files in the `output/` folder into *Trac*'s wiki.

 Using Trac-Admin
 ----------------